zouloux/pasta/containers/apps/noco/README.md

 Available versions and upgrade instructions are [available here](https://github.com/nocodb/nocodb/releases).

 - `cd ~/containers/apps/noco` and `docker compose down`
 - Not mandatory, but you can safely copy the `data/` directory.
-Be careful, it can be huge ! `cp -r ./data ./data.old`
 - `docker images | grep "nocodb/nocodb"` and get the image id
 - Remove the old image with `docker image rm {imageID}`
 - Restart the container with the new image `docker compose up -d`